 Book with points

 This is by far my favorite tip and the one that will save you the most money.
 You can stay at the Great Wolf Lodge for FREE if you use a travel eraser credit card.
 The Capital One Venture Rewards Credit Card is the best option currently.
-You simply open the card, book your GWL trip, make sure you meet the rest of the requirements to earn at least the bonus for 50,000 miles.
+You simply open the card, book your GWL trip, make sure you meet the rest of the requirements to earn the bonus miles.
 Then you’ll use those bonus miles to erase or reimburse yourself for what you paid GWL.

 It’s that simple, and it’s an awesome way to stay at GWL–including waterpark access–for free.
 Basically anything charged to your room will count as a travel expense that you can erase.
 We know this works, because it’s the same method we recommend in our plan to go to Disney World for free.